refindo-tech/report-checker/README.md

 ## About The Project

-This application is an application for student competency achievements which is used as a report card for independent curriculum students.
+This application is used for reporting student competency achievements in the Merdeka Belajar Kampus Merdeka (MBKM) program at various universities.
-This application uses the <a href="https://wrapbootstrap.com/user/MyOrange" target="_blank"> smartadmin </a> template.
+It utilizes the <a href="https://wrapbootstrap.com/user/MyOrange" target="_blank"> SmartAdmin </a> template.
-The Student Competency Achievement application was created to simplify the process of assessing teaching and learning activities at SMKN 1 Kadipaten.
+The main purpose of this application is to simplify the reporting and assessment process of learning activities within the MBKM program across different universities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>